ZAF07/showwcase-backend-assignment/README.md

 In a real world usage, this helps improve backing services abstraction (databases, caches, external API), configuration management and ease of deployment.

+### Testing the application

+We are using Jest for testing.

+To run tests, run: `make test`

 ## Troubleshoot Docker start up:

 These are some common errors faced when running `docker-compose up`